kokkos/kokkos.github.io/content/blog/2026-kokkos-fft-v1-release.md

 * We have improved the [documentations](https://kokkosfft.readthedocs.io/en/latest/).

-* We have secured the current APIs, we will not break current APIs under `KokkosFFT` namespace, until the next major release.
+* You can expect the APIs to remain stable; we follow [semantic versioning](https://semver.org/) and will not break current APIs under `KokkosFFT` namespace, until the next major release.

 * We have created a [`Spack` recipe](https://packages.spack.io/package.html?name=kokkos-fft) to ease installation.